 Visitors to the Cook Islands will be granted a stay up to 31 days provided they have a valid passport and a return or onward ticket.

-With an unlocked mobile phone, you can purchase a prepaid sim to use in the Cook Islands or alternatively contact your service provider to see if international roaming is available.
+With an unlocked mobile phone, you can purchase a Bluesky Visitor SIM to use in the Cook Islands or alternatively contact your service provider to see if international roaming is available.
+Most resorts have a WiFi hotspot, and some have internet in-room available for purchase.
+There are also internet cafes located around the island to keep you connected on your holiday.

 Visitors from Australia and New Zealand can use the same plugs and sockets they would at home.
 Adaptors and voltage transformers are recommended for visitors from other parts of the world to protect your electronics.